 Wilhelmina, the daughter of Melusine Erxmeyer

-Wilhelmina, AKA, Minnie, the daughter of Melosine Erxmeyer, was born on board the ship "Bremen" in December 1872 .
+Wilhelmina, AKA, Minnie, the daughter of Melusine Erxmeyer, was born in Lehe in May 1871.

 Wilhelmina Blank of 43 Willow Street, Hoboken was confirmed on April 27, 1884 at the German Evangelical Church in Hoboken.